OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/RgbToNormalMap.md

         default: [ 1, 1, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Input color to convert to a normal map</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Input color to convert to a normal map</p>

   </p>